 Sweet potatoes:

-- 2 large sweet potatoes, peeled
+- 2 medium sweet potatoes, about 4 ½ ounces each

 - 5 tablespoons olive oil

-- Salt and black pepper, to taste
+- black pepper, to taste

 - ½ teaspoon fresh thyme leaves